developerfromjokela/sim800l-gsm-module/README.md

 - `keep_session`: `True` to keep the PDP context active at the end *return*: `False` if error, otherwise the returned data (as string)

+[Note](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): The embedded IP stack of the SIM800L only supports SSL2, SSL3 and TLS 1.0.
+These cryptographic protocols are considered deprecated for most of web browsers and the connection will be denied by modern backend (i.e. AWS).
+This will typically lead to an error 605 or 606 when you establish an HTTPS connection.

+The AWS REST API supports TLS 1.2 and TLS 1.0.
+The latter can be selected when adding a custom domain (in this case, the Security policy can be selected).
+There is no possibility to select TLS 1.0 for the default endpoint provided by AWS.
+The AWS API Gateway doesn't support unencrypted (HTTP) endpoints.

 #### `internet_sync_time(time_server='193.204.114.232', time_zone_quarter=4, apn=None, http_timeout=10, keep_session=False)`
 Connect to the bearer, get the IP address and sync the internal RTC with the local time returned by the NTP time server (Network Time Protocol).